apache/flink/docs/concepts/flink-architecture.zh.md

   cluster resources — like network bandwidth in the submit-job phase.
-One limitation of this shared setup is that if one TaskManager crashes, then all jobs that have tasks running on this worker will fail; in a similar way, if some fatal error occurs on the Flink Master, it will affect all jobs running in the cluster.
+One limitation of this shared setup is that if one TaskManager crashes, then all jobs that have tasks running on this worker will fail; in a similar way, if some fatal error occurs on the JobManager, it will affect all jobs running in the cluster.

 * **Other considerations**: having a pre-existing cluster saves a considerable